 Let it go to voicemail

 If you don’t recognize the phone number of an incoming call, don’t answer it.
 If the call is important, the caller will leave a message.
-If they do, use your best judgement to determine if the call is legitimate.
+If they do, use your best judgment to determine if the call is legitimate.

 If you do answer an unsolicited call and something doesn’t seem right, trust your instincts and hang up.
 If you pick up a robocall, do not press any numbers and hang up immediately.